Adriene Rosell, Gala Chairperson joined by three of LCA's Gala Emcees, Jessica Vallejo, Giovanna Drpic and Jessica Formoso.

 FOX 5 News, News Department, Community Service Golden Age Award; Solange Paisante, Director, Mantena Social Services, Newark, NJ,

-effective leadership, lifetime contributions, public policy initiatives, corporate contributions, and community involvement.
+These awards recognize effective leadership, lifetime contributions, public policy initiatives, corporate contributions, and community involvement.

 Our projects are conducted to help the Latino elderly, who are in poor economic conditions and oftentimes isolated with no one to help or guide them.